|Revised||July 8, 2019|

 Amount Earned by Staff:

 Vacation leave is earned by all full-time staff members who have worked (or are on paid leave) for one-half or more of the regularly scheduled workdays in any month.
 The rate earned is based on the employee’s length of aggregate State service and the hours scheduled to work each week.
-Vacation leave for staff working 39.5 hours per week shall be computed at the following rates:
+Vacation leave for staff shall be computed at the following rates.
+Benefits eligible Staff members working between 30 and 39 hours per week will receive a pro-rata share computed based on their working hours.

 Table 1 - Leave Credits Years of total state service Hours granted